godwokenrises/godwoken-doc/docs/bridge.md

 |scripts-deployment-path             |The JSON file path of the [script's deployment results](https://github.com/nervosnetwork/godwoken-public/blob/master/testnet/config/scripts-deploy-result.json)|
 |sudt-script-hash             |The script hash of sUDT on layer 1, defaults to 0x0000000000000000000000000000000000000000000000000000, indicating only CKB is redeemed (amount left unfilled or filled with 0).|

-## Unlocking the Funds to Complete Withdrawal Process
+## **Unlocking** the Funds to Complete Withdrawal Process

-Withdrawing funds from Godwoken is a two-step process.
+Withdrawing funds from Godwoken is a **two-step** process.
 Step one initiates the withdrawal and step two releases the funds.
+Godwoken uses an optimistic rollup architecture that permits only one honest node in the network.
+All this provides a very secure foundation for Layer 2, but comes at the cost of a **5-day** 'challenge period' when exiting from Layer 2.
+This is a period where the Layer 2 network operator gets time to examine and flag up any potential problems with malicious transactions and roll back if necessary.
+The five-day challenge period will begin once the withdrawal process has commenced.
+The five-day time interval is a bit long but necessary.

-A five-day dispute period will begin once the withdrawal process has commenced.
-To complete the withdrawal process, the `unlock` command must be executed.
-To unlock the withdrawal cells to normal ckb cells and to perform common Layer2 actions, the [`account-cli tool`](https://github.com/nervosnetwork/godwoken-examples/tree/develop/packages/tools) will be needed.
+To `unlock` the withdrawal cells to normal ckb cells and to perform common Layer2 actions, the [`account-cli tool`](https://github.com/nervosnetwork/godwoken-examples/tree/develop/packages/tools) will be applied.

+Execute the `account-cli tool` unlock command:

 Use `--help` to view the available commands.